Gold Education Β· gold durability

 How long does gold jewelry last with daily wear?

-Why does my ring look dull after a few months?
+Why does my gold ring look dull after a few months?

 Micro-scratches from daily contact accumulate on polished surfaces, scattering light and reducing reflectivity.
+This is normal.
 Professional polishing restores the original mirror finish.
+14K gold maintains acceptable polish for 6-12 months of daily wear; 18K gold for 3-6 months.

-How often should I have my ring inspected?
+How often should I have my ring professionally inspected?

-Daily-wear rings with gemstones should be inspected every 6–12 months to check prong security, shank thickness, and overall integrity.
-This prevents stone loss and identifies problems early.
+Daily-wear rings with gemstones should be inspected every 6-12 months to check prong security, shank thickness, and overall integrity.
+This prevents stone loss and identifies problems before they become costly repairs.

 Can worn-down gold jewelry be repaired?

 Yes.
-Worn prongs can be retipped, thinned shanks can be reinforced, and scratched surfaces can be polished.
-Severe wear may require partial reconstruction, but most jewelry is repairable.
+Worn prongs can be retipped ($50-150 per prong), thinned shanks can be reinforced ($150-500), and scratched surfaces can be polished.
+Severe wear may require partial reconstruction, but most jewelry is repairable by a qualified goldsmith.